Cheraw High School

-Harold Palmera became principal in 2024.
 Chauncey Malachi served as principal.
 David Byrd has been athletic director for more than two decades.
 He is also Cheraw's mayor.
 Andy Poole is the football team's coach.
 Johnny White preceded him.

 In 2020, the school won its second straight 2A football championship.

 Wrestling coach Porter was inducted into the SCACA Hall of Fame.
 Tom Brewer was a volunteer pitching coach at the school.